-Personal images may be captured during events organized and hosted by the University using film photography, digital photography, video or other mediums and may be used on the Website, University prospectus or course brochures, other publicity material (such as internal and external newsletters), exhibition of student work or graduation ceremony brochure and may be provided to the media for publication in local or national newspapers or educational magazines.
+As as chronicle our own history and experiences with life in the School of Pharmacy, personal images may be captured during events organized and hosted by the University using film photography, digital photography, video, or other mediums and may be used on the Website, University prospectus or course brochures, other publicity material (such as internal and external newsletters), exhibition of student work, or graduation ceremony brochure and may be provided to the media for publication in local or national newspapers or educational magazines.
 At no time will the School or University sell a personal image.